help for carers

 Caring for someone with mental illness can be very demanding on you in many ways – emotionally, physically and financially.
 Learning how to support yourself when caring for someone will not only help them but also help your family members, friends and yourself.

-The latest Carers Census reported that 86% of adult carers and 91% of young carers experienced an impact on their emotional wellbeing as a result of their caring role.
-The most common form of support provided to carers is advice and information (72%).
-Below explores information that can support you in your caring role.
+The latest Carers Census reported that 86% of adult carers and 91% of young carers experienced an impact on their mental health because of their caring role.

 myths about being a carer